EDUCBA

 right function 1

-After using the RIGHT Formula output is shown below.
+After using the RIGHT Formula, the output is shown below.

 right function 2

-Note: MID, LEFT and RIGHT function can be also used with a combination such as with Find function, etc.
+Note: MID, LEFT, and RIGHT functions can also be combined, such as with the Find function, etc.

 #12 – FIND